uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 ### If your work is derivative work

+(here we will add a decision tree/ flow-chart)

 Your code is derivative work if you have started from an existing code and made changes to it or if you incorporated an existing code into your code.